netdata/netdata/python.d/README.md

 # portcheck

-Module monitors one or more remote ports per host.
+Module monitors a remote TCP service.

 Following charts are drawn per host:

 1. **Latency** ms
- * TCP socket opening and closing time when connecting.
+ * Time required to connect to a TCP port.
    Displays latency in 0.1 ms resolution.
 If the connection failed, the value is missing.

 2. **Error** int